paulnorthrop/stat1004/README.md

 The package is:

--   in the very early stages of development;
+-   in the early stages of development;
 -   probably of little use to people not taking STAT1004 at UCL.

 ### Installation